-- a. do not conflict in any way with the official FIDE Laws of Chess - b. are limited to the territory of the federation in question; and - c. are not valid for any FIDE match, championship or qualifying event, or for a FIDE title or rating tournament.
+- 1. do not conflict in any way with the official FIDE Laws of Chess, and - 2. are limited to the territory of the federation concerned, and - 3. are not valid for any FIDE match, championship or qualifying event, or for a FIDE title or rating tournament.